bobbyjim/x16-robsos/README.md

 Commands implemented:

      diskut
      lv 0
      lf|listfl <{volume}IMAGE>
      sbf|setbootfl
      cbf|clearbootfl

-I'll add in SBF and CBF, then add RESTART and a few fun extras.
+# Plans
-Then I hope to add a subset of TTP.
+I hope to add a subset of TTP functionality, where you can post, bsy, offline, and rts trunks.